lala002-brin/BRIN_ComChem_workshop/Readme_1.md

 ## Login to MAHAMERU
 ### Make sure you have the private key file (`id_ws000i`)
 Ensure that you have the private key file `id_ws000i` saved in a specific folder or directory on your system.
 You will need this file for authentication.
+- Linux/MacOS: Press `Ctrl + Alt + T` to open your terminal or search for "Terminal" in your applications.
+- Windows: Open PowerShell by typing "PowerShell" in the Start Menu.

+### Locate your private key (`id_ws000i`)

 ### Open the terminal or PowerShell